 Don’t wait any longer to contact our firm for your free consultation.
 Help is just a phone call away!Get Started Now

 Have you been injured in an accident?
 Do you struggle with financial burdens because of property damage?
-At the Law Offices of Tragos, Sartes & Tragos, our personal injury lawyers understand that your situation and your difficulties are unique, and you deserve to have a legal team who takes a personalized approach to your case to help you reach a positive result.
+At the Law Offices of Tragos, Sartes & Tragos, our Clearwater personal injury lawyers understand that your situation and your difficulties are unique, and you deserve to have a legal team who takes a personalized approach to your case to help you reach a positive result.

 Our Clearwater injury attorneys seek to protect our clients’ rights and ease their financial burdens.

 Filing a successful personal injury case is not as easy as it may seem.
 In any personal injury case, a variety of factors come into play.
 In some situations, even determining who to name as a defendant in your injury case can be difficult.

-If you or someone you know has been injured in some way due to the acts of another, contact our personal injury team.
+If you or someone you know has been injured in some way due to the acts of another, contact a Clearwater personal injury attorney.
 The following is a list of practice areas that our law firm commonly handles.
 If your case does not fit into these categories, please feel free to contact our office to determine if our firm can help you.